 Turnover & Retention

-Despite ongoing high employee engagement, we realize that the effects of the challenging economy, high national unemployment and limited job growth also play a role in our strong employee retention.
+Despite ongoing high employee engagement, we realize that the effects of the challenging economy, changing retail environment and limited job growth also play a role in our strong employee retention.
 In 2012, REI overall turnover was 29 percent.

 The co-op is focused on scaling our business for continuous growth—something that can’t occur without the hard work of our employees.
 We’re committed to supporting our employees by making sure they see how their individual contributions support REI’s overall business direction and strategy, by maintaining open lines of communication, by providing valuable compensation and benefits, and by fostering dialogue.